dar88rm/generator-zumean/README.md

 Install [Git](https://git-scm.com/)

-If you want generate a Node.js/MongoDB back-end:
+If you want to generate a Node.js/MongoDB back-end:

 Install [Mongo DB](www.mongodb.com) on your machine and start it (mongod).
 [Installation guides](http://docs.mongodb.org/manual/installation/)